ossunited/.github/profile/README.md

 3. **Join the discussion**: Participate in issues and pull requests to help improve our projects.
 4. **Submit your contributions**: Fork the repository, make your changes, and submit a pull request.

+## Contact Us 📬
+For any inquiries, please reach out to us at [foundation@ossunited.org](mailto:foundation@ossunited.org).

+Join us in building a strong and inclusive open-source community!

 ## License
 All our projects are licensed under the [Apache-2.0 License](https://github.com/ossunited/.github/blob/main/LICENSE).